lpdnju/agentic-design-patterns-cn/19-Chapter-13-Human-in-the-Loop.md

+---
+layout: default
+title: "Chapter 13 Human in the Loop"
+nav_order: 21
+---

 # Chapter 13: Human-in-the-Loop | <mark>第 13 章：人机协同</mark>

 The Human-in-the-Loop (HITL) pattern represents a pivotal strategy in the development and deployment of Agents.
 It deliberately interweaves the unique strengths of human cognition—such as judgment, creativity, and nuanced understanding—with the computational power and efficiency of AI.
 This strategic integration is not merely an option but often a necessity, especially as AI systems become increasingly embedded in critical decision-making processes.